mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab3.rst

 |lab-3-4|

-Task 9 - Delete Task1 and Task 2 with their AS3 Applications
+Task 9 - Delete Task1 with their AS3 Applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As david, use below AS3 declaration to delete couple of the application previoulsy created.